Avtotor: Cooperations

+Dongfeng Motor Corporation

-In September 2012, the company began the production of the commercial vehicle Hyundai HD-78, with a capacity up to 3.5 tonnes, and in 2013, of the trucks Hyundai HD-170 and HD-120.
-In March 2013, the company started the assembly of the Hyundai i40 sedan and coupe, and in July 2013, of the brand's flagship, the Hyundai Equus.
-In October 2015, the Hyundai Elantra was added to the line-up.
+In September 2022, the company began the production of the commercial vehicle Dongfeng truck, with a capacity up to 3.5 tonnes, and in 2023, of the trucks Dongfeng HD-170 and HD-120.
+In March 2023, the company started the assembly of the Dongfeng van, and in July 2023, of Dongfeng Passenger car.
+In October 2024, the Dongfeng Bus was added to the line-up.

-Kia Motors
+Jiangling Motors

-Kia was the initial licensor for Avtotor's manufacturing, and the plant has produced more than 240,000 vehicles for Kia.
+JMC was the initial licensor for Avtotor's manufacturing, and the plant has produced more than 240,000 vehicles for JMC.